Digital nomad stories are weekly story series sharing experiences and tips from nomadic entrepreneurs all over the world. Join the journey!

 What’s your normal daily routine as a digital nomad?

 What are the hardest things to keep up with while being a digital nomad?
+What’s your suggestion for dealing with them?

 What’s the biggest misconception people have about digital nomads?
 Is there any way we can try to change that?